awesome-liuxiao/Django-book-manage-app/README.md

 #### License
-This work is follows the MIT Licese.
+This work is follows the MIT License.

 Please enjoy it :)